June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 of New York.
 Over here in what the call 'Upstate New York' it is gorgeous.
 The hills and trees are green and there are no skyscrapers to be seen anywhere.

-sun was still up and the birds were outside.
-At least 2 dozen truckers did drive in to the rest stop to see if there was room for the night, but they all kept right on
+the sun was still up and the birds were outside.
+At least 2 dozen truckers did drive in to the rest stop to see if there was room for the night, but they all kept

-driving once they saw the policeman performing the inspection.
-We figure they were all up for driving a little longer for the night instead of risking being the
+right on driving once they saw the policeman performing the inspection.
+We figure they were all up for driving a little longer for the night instead of risking

-next inspection victim.
-This was one of those nights that Frank was very glad not to have the enormous red Budweiser trailer behind the motorhome since we
+being the next inspection victim.
+This was one of those nights that Frank was very glad not to have the enormous red Budweiser trailer behind the motorhome

-may have sent up a flag of our own screaming "Yes we too are a commercial vehicle, so please come over and look at us" to attract the cop.
-We are happy to
+since we may have sent up a flag of our own screaming "Yes we too are a commercial vehicle, so please come over and look at us" to attract the cop.
+We are

-report he went on his merry way after he was done with the trucker.
+happy to report he went on his merry way after he was done with the trucker.
 We did however have one guest for the evening.
-He tried to play the guitar, but since he
+He tried to play the guitar, but

-was all feet and no hands not to mention a little short to reach the strings and fret board he moved on.
-Cody wasn't quite sure what to make of our little furry
+since he was all feet and no hands not to mention a little short to reach the strings and fret board he moved on.
+Cody wasn't quite sure what to make of our

 Hooray!
 We made it up here to the northern region of the grand old U.S. We only have 7 states left in our countdown of seeing the entire country.
 Well,